 To understand how much that will ultimately save you on your tax bill, multiply the amount student loan interest you’re eligible to deduct by your tax bracket.

-If your MAGI is $60,000, you are in the 22% tax bracket.
+If you are single and your modified adjusted gross income is $60,000, you are in the 22% tax bracket.
 If you paid $1,000 in student loan interest, which is about the average deduction, the student loan interest deduction will save you about $220.
 The maximum anyone might save is $550.

 How do you claim a student loan interest deduction?

-Luckily, claiming a student loan interest deduction is relatively easy since you don’t need to itemize your taxes to claim the deduction.
+Luckily, claiming a student loan interest deduction is relatively easy since you don’t need to itemize your taxes to qualify.

 If you paid more than $600 in student loan interest to a single lender, you should automatically be sent a copy of IRS Form 1098-E from your student loan provider.